Do I need to pay tax on my crypto?

 Please consult a tax professional to help assess your mining activity.

 In 2019, the IRS issued guidance that crypto received as a result of an airdrop or a hard fork, is treated as ordinary income.
 (Any forks or airdrops that occurred before this confirmation are still treated this way).

-- Creating an NFT is not a taxable event but when this asset is disposed of it becomes taxable.
-Although there is no explicit guidance from the IRS we can assume that the sale of an NFT which you created would be subject to income tax.
+- Creating or minting an NFT is not a taxable event but when you sell the asset, as the creator you would be subject to income tax.

-- An investor selling an NFT would also incur a capital gain or loss in the same way as a disposal of any other cryptocurrency.
+- An investor or collector selling or swapping an NFT would incur a capital gain or loss in the same way as a disposal of any other cryptocurrency.

 There is no IRS guidance on NFT’s or crypto rewards earned whilst gaming, so you would need to examine the circumstances with a tax professional.
 Although activity varies in different games most involve crypto-to-crypto trades so its likely they are taxable.
 As NFTs are classed as digital assets, this is how we would expect them to be treated in the following circumstances.